giocip/ARDUINO_num7/README.md

 	cout << (c == -2 * b) << (a == c + 2 * b) << (a != a + b + c) << endl; //111 (True  True  True)
 	cout << (a && b) << (a || b) << (!a) << endl; 	  //011 (False  True True)

-(+ - unary operators)
+(+ - unary operators):

 	a = "-10.0", b = "+10.1"; 			    //INITIALIZATION
 	cout << "a = " << a.format() << endl;              //a = -10.00
 	cout << "b = " << b.format(2, ',', true) << endl; //b = +10.10

-On a given Num variable the following arithmetic methods are available:
+On a given Num variable the following arithmetic methods are available.

-    #variable arithmetics
+variable arithmetics:

 	Num a = "10.25"; 			   //DECLARATION AND INITIALIZATION cout << a << endl; 			  //10.25
 	cout << a.inc() << endl; 		 //11.25